ANALYSIS-Saudi Arabia eyes Dubai's crown with HQ ultimatum

 WORKAROUNDS

-He has said he wants Riyadh to become a global city by 2030.
+The crown prince has eased restrictions on concerts, allowed women to drive and ended a 40-year ban on cinemas, dramatic steps for Saudi Arabia.
+But Dubai already boasts multiplexes, nightclubs and world-class beachfront hotels that, when the pandemic is not raging, attract millions of visitors each year.

-But projects such as the King Abdullah Financial District, planned since 2006 to house banks across an area roughly four times the size of London's Canary Wharf, have yet to take off and attempts to lure foreign capital outside the energy sector have faltered in recent years amid political controversy, an opaque legal system and the coronavirus pandemic.
+Meanwhile, Saudi projects such as the King Abdullah Financial District, planned since 2006 to house banks across an area roughly four times the size of London's Canary Wharf, have yet to take off and attempts to lure foreign capital outside the energy sector have faltered in recent years amid political controversy, an opaque legal system and the coronavirus crisis.

 The UAE has spent years attracting businesses and shifting to Riyadh after decades in Dubai would be difficult, bankers told Reuters.